arcadiapage/arcadiapage.github.io/_drafts/rethink-your-sensitivity-8-important-life-changes-to-make-after-learning-you-re-an-hsp.md

 ---
 layout: post
-title: 'Eleven Traits that Show You May Be Ignoring your Needs as a Highly Sensitive Person '
+title: 'Eleven Traits that Show Up When You Ignore your Needs as a Highly Sensitive Person '
 subtitle: ''
 tags: []